 Amanda Brummel, PharmD, BCACP has been employed by Fairview Pharmacy Services since 1999 when she graduated from the University of Minnesota.
 While at Fairview, Amanda has built and practiced Medication Therapy Management (MTM) in multiple clinic locations, was the clinical supervisor for the MTM department, and the MTM Operations & Program Manager.
 In Amanda’s current role as the Vice President, Clinical Pharmacy Services, she has responsibility for the MTM program, the anticoagulation program, and the clinical development and integration of ambulatory pharmacy services in the Fairview Health Network including transitions of care and quality outcome measurement.
 She works closely with the Fairview Medical Group and the Fairview Network in our population health approach and new payer product development.
 Amanda is also an Adjunct Associate Professor at the University of MN.
 She teaches the elective course, “How to Build an MTM Practice” and also co-developed an on-line CE course on building an MTM practice.
 She has published multiple articles on MTM and pharmacy’s role in the care team.
 She has chaired and served on multiple committees and is a current member of the Minnesota Pharmacists Association (Board Member), the American Society of Health-System Pharmacists, the American College of Clinical Pharmacy and Pharmacy Quality Alliance (PQA).

 Nicole Paterson, PharmD, BCPS is a Medication Therapy Management Practitioner at Fairview Pharmacy Services.
 Nicole graduated from The University of Nebraska Medical Center College of Pharmacy and completed an ASHP Accredited Pharmacy Practice Residency at Duke University Medical Center in North Carolina.
 Nicole is a Board Certified Pharmacotherapy Specialist.
-Nicole has been a Medication Therapy Management Provider for the past 21 years and has started MTM at 5 different Fairview Clinics, including her current location at Fairview Eagan Clinic.
-She is on the implementation design team for Primary Care Transformation and continues to participate in the Diabetes and Cardiovascular Suite care package.
+Nicole has been a Medication Therapy Management Provider fsince 1998 and has started MTM at 5 different Fairview Clinics, including her current location at Fairview Eagan Clinic.
+She continues to participate in Primary Care Transformation and in the Diabetes and Cardiovascular Care Map work.
 Nicole serves as a preceptor for University of Minnesota College of Pharmacy APPE students.
 Nicole was named University of Minnesota College of Pharmacy Residency Preceptor of the Year for 2011-2012.